 Activity Evidence that supports this approach Challenge number(s) addressed Improved progress for all pupils: Small group and 1:1 intervention led by teachers and support staff in KS1 and KS2.
 Support staff working in school in KS1 and KS2 for morning sessions.
 SENCO Intervention Plan EEF Toolkit Research: Suggests that high quality feedback is an effective way to improve attainment.
 3, 4, 5 To close the gap in achievement between pupils eligible for PP and other pupils in reading.
 For PP children to achieve ARE in reading and for pupil premium children to make rates of progress comparative to other children from starting points.
-To increase confidence and enjoyment in reading with PP children.
 EEF Toolkit Research: Suggests that high quality feedback is an effective way to improve attainment.
 3, 4, 5

-Individual reading with adults and

-reading/comprehension/phonic activities to

-support reading.

-KS1 - 3 sessions per week

-KS2 - 2 sessions per week

-Upper KS2 sessions will focus on comprehension activities.

-Children to achieve ARE in reading, writing and Success from 3, 4, 5

-maths. previous

-Individual and small group focussed interventions with teachers, support staff and HLTA. intervention organisation.

-Classroom support in all classes Y1to Y6.
-The EEF Toolkit suggests that one to one and small

-Specialist Maths teacher - KS2 group tuition can be effective.
+Children to achieve ARE in reading, writing and Success from 3, 4, 5 maths. previous Individual and small group focussed interventions intervention Individual and small group focussed interventions with teachers, support staff and HLTA. organisation.
+The EEF Toolkit Classroom support in all classes Y1to Y6. suggests that one Additional support in EYFS during afternoon to one and small group tuition can sessions. be effective.
+Specialist Maths teacher - KS2